 MOD CME/15/54

-31 3.4 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31 3.4 Subject to national law, any user, by having access to the international network established by an operating agency, has the right to send traffic.

 ADD CME/15/55#11028

 31A 3.5 Member States shall ensure that international naming, numbering, addressing and identification resources are used only by the assignees and only for the purposes for which they were assigned; and that unassigned resources are not used.
 The provisions of the relevant ITU-T Recommendations shall be applied.